Cameron Brinitzer is a USC-Berggruen Fellow at the Dornsife Center for Science, Technology, and Public Life at the University of Southern California

 Nadia Berenstein is an independent scholar living in Brooklyn.

-Rosanna Dent is an assistant professor in the New Jersey Institute of Technology's Federated Department of History.
+Rosanna Dent is Assistant Professor in the New Jersey Institute of Technology's Federated Department of History.
 She is currently writing a book about the history of twentieth-century scientific research on an Indigenous group in Brazil.
+She is the recipient of the 2020 HSS Burnham Early Career Prize from the History of Science Society's Forum for the History of the Human Sciences.

-Eram Alam is an assistant professor of the history of medicine at Harvard University.
+Eram Alam is Assistant Professor of the history of medicine at Harvard University.

-Brittany Shields is a lecturer in the School of Engineering at Penn.
+Brittany Shields is Senior lecturer in the School of Engineering at Penn.

 Deanna Day is a Research Fellow on the Beckman Legacy Project at the Science History Institute.

-Erica Dwyer (MD/PhD) finished internal medicine residency at Cambridge Health Alliance and now works as a hospitalist at Cambridge Health Alliance.
+Erica Dwyer (MD/PhD) finished internal medicine residency at Cambridge Health Alliance and now works as a hospitalist and medical educator at Cambridge Health Alliance and Harvard Medical School.
+"I work at a community hospital that was hard hit by COVID-19."

 Tamar Novick is a senior research scholar at the Max Planck Institute for the History of Science in Berlin

-Jason Oakes is a research associate in Science and Technology Studies at UC Davis.
+Jason Oakes is a research associate in the Science and Technology Studies program at UC Davis.
+In 2019-2020 he was a junior fellow at the Berggruen Institute.

 Joanna Radin is Associate Professor in Yale’s Section of the History of Medicine and Program in History of Science and Medicine.
 She also holds appointments in the Departments of History, of Anthropology, and of American Studies as well as Programs in Ethnicity, Race and Migration and in Religion and Modernity.
 In 2017 she published two books, Life on Ice: A History of New Uses for Cold Blood (Chicago) and a co-edited collection, with Emma Kowal, titled Cryopolitics: Frozen Life in a Melting World (MIT).

-Perrin Selcer: Assistant professor in the Department of History at the University of Michigan.
+Perrin Selcer: Associate Professor of History and Program in the Environment, University of Michigan.

 Eric Hintz is the Historian at the Lemelson Center for the Study of Invention and Innovation at the Smithsonian’s National Museum of American History.